loshuyen/chatroom-react-express/README.md

 - use socket.io for real-time communication
 - join different rooms for chat
 - users in the room will be shown on the sidebar
+- users can share images in the chatroom